 - Upon successfully calculating the values from the data table, a simple Undo, i.e. Ctrl+Z, will not work.
 It is, however, possible to manually delete the values from the table.

 - It is not possible to delete a single cell from the table.
 It is described as an array internally in Excel; hence we will have to delete all the values.

 - We need to properly select the Row Input Cell and the Column Input Cell.

-- Data table, unlike the Pivot Table, doesn’t need to be refreshed every time.
+- The data table, unlike the Pivot Table, doesn’t need to be refreshed every time.

-- Using the Data Model in Excel, we can not only improve performance but also go easy on memory requirements in large worksheets.
+- Using the Data Model in Excel, we can improve performance and go easy on memory requirements in large worksheets.

 - Data Models also makes our analysis much simpler as compared to using a number of complicated formulae all across the workbook.